TeatrumMundi/chrono-shifter/README.md

 3. **Set Up Environment Variables**:

    Create a `.env.local` file in the root directory based on the provided `.env-template`.
-Ensure all necessary configurations, such as your Riot Games API key and MongoDB connection string, are correctly set.
+   Ensure all necessary configurations, such as your Riot Games API key and MongoDB connection string are correctly set.

-4. **Launch the Server**:
+1. **Launch the Server**:

    ```bash
    npm start